MileHacker Logo

 Nanchang: Capital City

 Jiangxi's bustling capital.
 See the iconic Tengwang Pavilion and enjoy views of the Gan River.
-A major transport hub.
+A primary modes of transport hub.

 • Historical landmarks like Tengwang Pavilion.